 - 9/11 Memorial Ground Zero Tours

 - New York Hall of Science

 New York City is the culinary capital of the U.S. This means two things: You have loads of options with a full range of culinary styles and cuisines, and also that it’s not all cheap.
-They say that there are so many restaurants in New York, and that because the turnover rate on them is so high, that you could go to a new restaurant for breakfast, lunch, and dinner everyday for a full lifetime and never visit them all.
+They say that there are so many restaurants in New York and that because the turnover rate on them is so high, that you could go to a new restaurant for breakfast, lunch, and dinner every day for a full life and never visit them all.

 That being said, you don’t want to spend your vacation eating McDonald’s.
 That would be like a culinary heresy.
 No, when you’re in a culinary capital like New York City, you should eat well and eat often.
 You’re on vacation, for heaven’s sake.

 So, for budget-friendly practices, share plates with friends.
 This way, you can get the more expensive entrees and still save money.
 Even better, and even more food, split an entree and an appetizer.

 Some of the best inexpensive food in the city, however, comes from the country’s best pizzerias, hamburger joints, Asian fusion inspired spots, and more.
 Cocoron on the Lower East Side offers up affordable authentic Japanese cuisine; the Burger Garage has, you guessed it, some of the best burgers along with Corner Bistro and the ever-popular Shake Shack; the hot dogs are always a must, at a variety of places; and you can’t do better than a slice of New York-style pizza at Joe’s Pizza or the classic pie at Di Fara Pizza, ranked as some of the best in the city by Timeout.com.